-You just have to think about what he said, because obviously he was doing it for a reason.
-Like everything a teacher tells you, I think you have to think about what he said and why has he said it – for what reason?
-I mean, I’m pretty thick, so it took me a while to work it out.
-But today I can see that His Holiness is the most important person by miles in the whole of Tibetan Buddhism.
+You just have to think about what he said because obviously he was doing it for a reason.
+Like everything a teacher tells you, I think you have to think about what he said and why he has said it, and for what reason.
+I mean, I’m pretty thick, so it took me a while to work it out, but today, I can see that His Holiness is the most important person by miles in the whole of Tibetan Buddhism.
 Everybody knows that, and everybody can see that.
-At that time His Holiness was younger and his teachers had quite a lot of charisma.
-And we didn’t see His Holiness that often; it was probably easier to see the tutors of His Holiness.
+At that time, His Holiness was younger, and his teachers had quite a lot of charisma, and we didn’t see His Holiness that often; it was probably easier to see the tutors of His Holiness.

-There was a nice time when I was doing these sort of prostrations, and I’d almost done 100,000 things, whatever.
-And basically I asked him very clearly, “Okay, how shall I do prostrations?” and he told me exactly how to do them, and I had it translated by Alex, again.
-And this was probably in ’80.
-Then in ’82 or something – maybe it was a bit before that, I don’t know – but anyway, when I next saw him he said, “How are your prostrations going?”
+There was a nice time when I was doing prostrations, and I’d almost done 100,000.
+Basically, I asked him very clearly, “Okay, how shall I do prostrations?” and he told me exactly how to do them, and I had it translated by Alex, again.
+This was probably in 1980.
+Then, in 1982 or something – maybe it was a bit before that, I don’t know – but anyway, when I next saw him, he said, “How are your prostrations going?”
 I said, “Oh, very well.”
 He said, “And how are you doing them?”
-And I said, “How I’m always doing them, exactly as you’ve told me to do them.”
-He said “Oh no, no. That’s completely wrong.
+I said, “How I’m always doing them, exactly as you’ve told me to do them.”
+He said, “Oh no, no. That’s completely wrong.
 Start again!”
 I’d got up to 84,000 then; I was looking forward to finishing them.
 “Oh no. That’s completely wrong.
 Start again!”

 What were you doing wrong?

-He told me to do one visualization – I was doing that, and then he changed his mind about the visualization.
-So basically the second time was do the 35 confession Buddhas.
+He told me to do one visualization.
+I was doing that, and then he changed his mind about the visualization.
+Basically, the second time was to do the 35 Confession Buddhas.
 The first time was just something else.

-So Rinpoche meant for you to do the ngondro?
+Did Rinpoche mean for you to do the ngondro?

 No, I wanted to do it from my side.
-He’s never recommended me to do anything, except have His Holiness as number one.
-Otherwise, everything else is – I’ve just asked him, and the interest has come from my side.
+He’s never recommended me to do anything except have His Holiness as number one.
+Whatever I do, the interest has come from my side.
 He’s never given me any advice.
-He usually says, “Make up your own mind about things.”
+He usually said, “Make up your own mind about things.”

-Well, it’s not very good – it’s common sense.
-I mean, if anybody does prostrations, it doesn’t matter who you are, it’s… It’s not bad, is it?
+Well, it’s not “very good”; it’s just common sense.
+I mean, if anybody does prostrations, it doesn’t matter who you are; it’s not bad, is it?
 It’s not bad.
 We all need to do prostrations.
 We all need to do Vajrasattva mantras.
 I don’t think there’s anybody alive today who doesn’t need to do that sort of thing.

 No. He never praised me for anything.
 He just expected me to do it.
-Because I’d been to him and asked him for some teachings – how you do something – so he expected me to do it.
-That’s why you go to a teacher – you request him, “I would like to do this” – then I think the teacher expects you to do it, otherwise why are you going to him and asking for something?
+Because I’d been to him and asked him for some teachings on how you do something, he expected me to do it.
+That’s why you go to a teacher – you request him, “I would like to do this” – then I think the teacher expects you to do it; otherwise, why are you going to him and asking for something?

-When you requested Rinpoche, would it be… Is there a formal process for how you would do that?
+When you requested Rinpoche, was there a formal process for how you would do that?

 He was extremely informal.
-A typical time when he came to my house in the ’80s and I was sitting down with Alex.
-And we sort of sat down on a cushion and started to go, “Sang gye cho...”
-[Sang-gye cho-dang tsog-kyi cho-nam-la (I take refuge in the Buddha, Dharma, and Sangha.)]
-“Oh shut up,” he said.
+A typical time when he came to my house in the 1980s, and I was sitting down with Alex for a teaching, and we sort of sat down on a cushion and started to go, “Sang gye cho...”
+[Sang-gye cho-dang tsog-kyi cho-nam-la (I take refuge in the Buddha, Dharma and Sangha.)]
+“Oh, shut up,” he said.
 “Sit down.
 If you haven’t got bodhichitta, forget it!”
-And he said, basically, “In the time it takes to swing your foot from one stirrup to the other, you should have gone from one end of the lam-rim to the other and back again: bodhichitta – finished!”
-Then he said you have to have a motivation.
+He said, basically, “In the time it takes to swing your foot from one stirrup to the other, you should have gone from one end of the lam-rim to the other and back again, so just remind yourself of bodhichitta and finished!”
 Then he said, “All you Westerners, you say, ‘Hang on a minute.
 The Lord of Death’s coming.
-Wait a minute, Lord of Death: I want to get my seat nicely.
-Hang on a minute, Lord of Death: I’ll just sweep the room.
-Hang on: I’ll put my water bowls out.’”
-He said, “It doesn’t happen like that.
-Finished!
+Wait a minute, Lord of Death, I want to get my seat nicely.
+Hang on a minute, Lord of Death, I’ll just sweep the room.
+Hang on, I’ll put my water bowls out.’”
+He said, “It doesn’t happen like that.”
+He snapped his fingers and said, “Finished, like that.
 You’ve got to be ready that quick.”